Scottbruceheart/primer/articles/large_scale_software.md

 ## Human Population Scale Software

 There are over 7 billion living humans, and there are over 9 billion user-focused computing devices.
 Many, possibly most, software engineers are engaged in writing software that is useful to a material fraction (500 million or more) of those users and computing devices.
 Writing software at this scale has a very large number of very non-obvious challenges and implications.
-We're are going to discuss the ones related to the concept that 'outlier has a very different meaning with a two billion sized user base'.
+We're going to discuss the ones related to the concept that 'outlier has a very different meaning with a two billion sized user base'.

 ## Outliers Dominate User Experience